We Support the Protection of Natural Areas

 Ansenuza National Park

-Since 2020, Natura International has supported Natura Argentina and other local conservationist in their efforts to create a protected area in Ansenuza.
+Since 2017, Natura International has supported Natura Argentina and other local conservationists in their efforts to create a protected area in Ansenuza.

-Natura Argentina collaborates with the national and provincial government for the conservation of the Mar Chiquita and the Rio Dulce wetland ecosystems in the provinces of Cordoba and Santiago del Estero.
-Their joint efforts led to the declaration of the Ansenuza National Park of 661,416 hectares in 2022, located in Cordoba.
+Natura Argentina collaborates with the national and provincial government for the conservation of the Mar Chiquita and the Rio Dulce wetland ecosystems in the provinces of Córdoba and Santiago del Estero.
+Their joint efforts led to the declaration of the Ansenuza National Park of over 1.6 million acres in 2022, located in Córdoba.

 This wetland stands out for its vast diversity of environments and represents a key site for global biodiversity conservation.